markotibold/ubuntu-django-setup/README.rst

-Ubuntu 10.4 Django Development setup
+Ubuntu 10.4 Django Development Setup
 ====================================

 A simple reference guide for quickly setting up an ubuntu Virtual Machine in Fusion specifically for